and other Businesses

 Bridge Driving Conditions and Bridge Web Cam

 Arctic Cat ATV Rentals in the Upper Peninsula.
-Renting Arctic Cat ATVs, Four Wheelers, Side by Side UTVs, and 2-Person ATVs.
+Renting Arctic Cat ATVs, Four Wheelers, Side by Side UTVs, and 2-Person ATVs in Michigan.
 Fabulous riding in Michigan's great outdoors.
-Several rental locations in the Upper Peninsula.
+Rental location in St. Ignace.
 U P Rentals Main Office at the corner of Highways M-28 & M-123 in Newberry, Michigan.
 Phone: 906-293-5515

 Barbeau, MI.
 Riverview Resort and Marina.
 4 two-bedroom housekeeping cabins with full kitchens and free Wi-Fi.
 All cabins look out on the St. Mary's River with an excellent view of passing freighters.
 Located halfway between Sault Ste.
 Marie and DeTour Village at the north end of Munuscong Bay.
 Excellent fishing.
 Deepwater Marina with rental dock space, launch, and a variety of services.
 17999 S Scenic Drive, Barbeau, Michigan 49710.
 Phone 906-647-3033

 Detour MI, Moosehead Lodging: Cabins and RV Sites on Caribou Lake, 18354 E. North Caribou Lake Road, DeTour Village, MI 49725.
 Phone 906-297-5532.
 58 miles from the bridge.
 4 completely furnished housekeeping cabins and a 2-bedroom mobile home on Caribou Lake.
 Two of the cabins and the mobile home can accommodate up to six people.
 Sandy beach frontage for swimming.
 4 R.V.
 Sites with electric, water, & septic hook-ups.
 Reservations: 1-888-870-1118